A brief history of forensic accounting

 What is forensic accounting?

-Forensic accounting is an accounting practice that deals with disputes and litigation.
+Forensic accounting is a practice that deals with disputes and litigations.
 The practice utilises accounting techniques, auditing and investigative skills to assist financial, matrimonial or criminal disputes.
-A forensic accountant is often drafted in to give independent financial evidence at a trial.
+A forensic accountant is often appointed to give independent financial evidence during a trial.

 Where did it all begin?

-Frank Wilson first defined forensic accounting in the 1930s after working on a financial case against American gangster and businessman Al Capone.
+The history of forensic accounting is said to date back hundreds of years, but was formally defined in the 1930s by Frank Wilson, after he worked on a financial case against American gangster and businessman Al Capone.
 However, this highly complex accountancy skill might have been around for much longer than its formal definition.
-In fact, it’s thought that forensic accounting has even been around since the time of ancient Egyptians.
+In fact, it’s thought that forensic accounting practices have even been around since the time of ancient Egyptians.

 Modern-day forensic accounting